top of page

 RACCOON DISEASES

 Raccoons can carry diseases and parasites, which can be passed to you or your pets.
-Here are the most common ones to be aware of in Michigan.
+Here are some of the most common ones to be aware of in Michigan.

 CANINE DISTEMPER

 If you see a raccoon out in the middle of the day acting lethargic or drunk, than it likely has distemper.
-Distemper in raccoons is often mistaken for rabies.
-According to the DNR, there has not been a recorded case of a raccoon with rabies in Michigan for more than 30 years.
+Distemper in raccoons is common and is often mistaken for rabies.

 These animals should not be approached as they can still become violent.
 It is best to call a professional to remove the animal from your property so that it can be humanely dispatched.

-There is no cure for distemper and it is fatal.
-Talk with your vet about available distemper vaccines for your domestic animals.
-If your dog or cat encounters a sick raccoon, contact your vet.
+There is no cure for distemper, and it is fatal.
+Talk with your veterinarian about available distemper vaccines for your domestic animals.
+Distemper vaccinations are generally part of the standard set of shots given to puppies during their first medical checkups.
+If your dog or cat encounters a sick raccoon, contact your veterinarian.

 ROUNDWORMS